novainsilico/demo-jinko-api-cookbook/README.md

     poetry run jupyter-lab
     ```

-This project rely on [poetry](https://python-poetry.org/) to manage dependency, but any other dependency manager may be used.
+This project relies on [poetry](https://python-poetry.org/) to manage dependency, but any other dependency manager may be used.

 ## References